AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/fusion-in-admin-console/fusion-unified-experience.md

 ![Select Workfront to access the application](assets/aec-product-switcher.png)

 ## Navigate Workfront Fusion

 Use the Main Menu icon ![](assets/main-menu-icon-left-nav.png) on the left of the Adobe navigation bar to open the Organization and Team menus.
 If you are a Workfront Fusion administrator, your Administration menu also appears here.

-To switch teams, click on the team name at the top of the page.
+To switch teams, click on the team name at the top of the page, then select the team.
 This appears only on pages that are specific to a team, such as a scenario builder or the Connection page.

-For more information about the Organization and Team menus, see
+To switch organizations, click the organization name at the upper-right of your screen, then select the organization.

 ## Access your profile and preferences